On the Condition Number Dependency in Bilevel Optimization: Lower Bounds

 calls of first-order oracle when $\epsilon \rightarrow 0$, where $\kappa_x = L_1/\mu_x$ and $\kappa_y = L_1/\mu_y$. \end{thm}

 \begin{proof} See Appendix \ref{apx:proof-thm-SCSC} for the complete proof. \end{proof}

 As all functions in our construction are quadratic, these lower bounds also apply to objectives with higher-order smoothness.
 Unlike NC-SC problems, higher-order smoothness does not provide faster convergence for first-order methods under the (S)C-SC setting.

-{ \paragraph{Comparison to \citep{ji2023lower}.} Theorem \ref{thm:C-SC} and \ref{thm:SC-SC} improve the previous lower bounds of $\tilde \Omega(\min \{ \kappa_y, \epsilon^{-3/2} \} / \sqrt{\epsilon} )$ and $\tilde \Omega (\kappa_y \sqrt{\kappa_x})$ for C-SC and SC-SC problems \citep{ji2023lower} by a factor of $\kappa_y^{1/4}$.
-The improvement comes from the two-source characterization of~$\kappa_y$ dependency in our hard instance, where we jointly use the rescaling variable~$\vz$ to capture the $\kappa_y$ dependency in the smoothness of the hyper-objective~$F(\vx)$, and the coupling variable $\vy$ to capture the $\kappa_y$ dependency $\vy^*(\vx)$ in the computation of~$\vy^*(\vx)$.
-In contrast, the lower-level variable of the hard instance in \citep{ji2023lower} only plays a role as rescaling, making $\bar F(\vx)$ behave like $\bar f^{\rm c}(\kappa_y \vx)$, but does not couple additional sub-chains to give a better bound.
-Next, we turn to discuss the gap between our lower bounds and upper bounds established in \citep{ji2023lower} for (S)C-SC problems.}
+Next, we remark that our (S)C-SC lower bounds are tight up to logarithmic factors for the lower-level quadratic case, but still have gaps in the general setting.